Britain warns Putin and Xi: West will resist 'dictatorship' - ExBulletin

-SYDNEY, Jan 20 (Reuters) – Britain warned Russian President Vladimir Putin and Chinese President Xi Jinping on Friday that the West would unite to fight for democracy against dictatorships it said were more emboldened than at any time since the Cold War.
+SYDNEY (Reuters) – Britain warned Russian President Vladimir Putin and Chinese President Xi Jinping on Friday that the West would unite to fight for democracy against dictatorships it said were more emboldened than at all time since the Cold War.

 Western leaders say the 21st century will be defined by a struggle between democracies and rivals such as China and Russia which they say are challenging post-Cold War consensus militarily, technologically and economically.